AIM-7 Sparrow: Proposals

-Sparrow X was a subvariant of the Sparrow I armed with the same nuclear warhead as the MB-1 Genie was proposed in 1958 but was cancelled shortly thereafter.
+Sparrow X was a proposal for a missile with a nuclear warhead using the guidance system of Sparrow III.
+It was to weigh 825.7 lbs and have a range of 25 mi at high altitudes.

-AIM-7F Multishot was a proposal under the US Navy's F-4X program of the 1960s to equip the then under development missiles and their launch platforms with a datalink for track-via-missile guidance akin to that of AIM-54 Phoenix, which would enable multiple AIM-7 missiles to be guided simultaneously.
+AIM-7F Multishot was a proposal under the US Navy's F-4X program of the 1960s to equip the then under development missiles and their launch platforms with a datalink for track-via-missile guidance which would enable multiple AIM-7 missiles to be guided simultaneously.
 As each missile would only need terminal illumination from the F-4's radar, it could engage multiple aircraft simultaneously as long as it kept all targets within view of its radar.
 As this modification would have required all-new solid state electronics for the AN/AWG-10 radars on the launching F-4s, it was not pursued.

+AIM-7G was an AIM-7F with a new seeker that was compatible with the AN/APQ-130 fire control radar of F-111D.
+It was canceled in March 1970.

-AIM-7R was to add an infrared homing seeker to an otherwise unchanged AIM-7P Block II.
-A general wind-down of the budget led to it being cancelled in 1997.
+AIM-7R/RIM-7R was to add an infrared homing seeker to an otherwise unchanged AIM-7P/RIM-7P Block II.
+A general wind-down of the budget led to it being canceled in 1996.

 Foreign versions

 Canada

 A Sparrow II is tested at a Canadair facility.
 Note the RCAF roundels painted on the fins.

 As part of the Avro Canada CF-105 Arrow program, Canadair (now Bombardier) partnered with Douglas Aircraft Company in the development of the Sparrow II (AAM-N-3/AIM-7B).
 After Douglas dropped out of this program, Canadair continued on with it until the termination of the Arrow project.

 The AAM-N-3 Sparrow II was unique in that it had a fully active radar guidance system.
 This combined both a radar transmitter and receiver in the missile, making it unnecessary for the pilot to keep the aircraft aimed at the target after firing the missile, unlike semi-active radar homing (SARH) missiles which require continuous radar-assisted guidance throughout flight.
 This allowed the aircraft that fired the AAM-N-3 to turn away, prosecute other targets, and/or escape from potential retaliatory missiles fired by the enemy aircraft during the time it took for the Sparrow to reach its target.
 Despite the significant advantages of this design over SARH guidance, all subsequent models of the Sparrow use semi-active radar homing.

 To accommodate the active radar guidance system, the AAM-N-3 Sparrow II had a much greater volume than its predecessor.
 Its size would subsequently set the precedent for all future Sparrow variants.

-In 1959, Canadair had completed five missiles based on airframes from Douglas, and built two models from scratch, when the program was cancelled with the cancellation of the Arrow.
+In 1959, Canadair had completed five missiles based on airframes from Douglas, and built two models from scratch, when the program was canceled with the cancellation of the Arrow.